-What Boat Stern Lights Are Required at Night?
+What Boat Lights Are Required at Night?

-So, what boat stern lights does your boat need to keep you safe and comply with regulations — especially at night?
+So, what boat stern lights does your boat need to keep you safe and comply with regulations—especially at night?
 We'll cover all of that in today's blog!

 Types of Boat Lights